 - You will get put in a holding cell.
 If there are a lot of arrests, you will have to wait, sometimes for many hours, before you get processed.

-- The first step is that you must answer some simple questions, such as what is your legal name, street address, birth date and an emergency contact.
+- The first step is that you must answer some simple questions, such as what your legal name is, street address, birth date and an emergency contact.

 - They’ll also ask you about your medical and mental history.

 - You’ll be given an inmate number.